 March 11, 2014 – On Tuesday, the U.S. FDA announced the approval of a new device to treat migraines.
 It is called Cefaly and will be produced in Belgium.

-It uses transcutaneous electrical nerve stimulation (TENS), and it is the first of its kind.
+It uses Transcutaneous Electric Nerve Stimulation (TENS), and it is the first of its kind.

 Cefaly was intended as an alternative to medications and other treatments that have shown only mild success to this point.
 Some dentist have been treating migraines with TENS for decades, but awareness has been slow to spread.

-Approximately 10% of the population is effected by migraines, and are more intense and “pounding” than a typical headache.
-They can last for a few minutes to days and even weeks.
-Light can make it worse, and is often accompanied by nausea.
-Three times as many women are effected than men.
+Approximately ten percent of the population is effected by migraines, which are more intense and “pounding” than a typical headache.
+They can last from a few minutes to days and even weeks.
+Light can make migraines worse, and they are often accompanied by nausea.
+Three times as many women are affected than men.

 A study reveals that Cefaly did not stop all migraines, and did not stop the intensity of the migraines that did occur.
-It also showed that about 70% of the users were satisfied with the device and would continue to use it.
-Some complaints included sleepiness during treatment, and headaches afterward.
+It also showed that about seventy percent of the users were satisfied with the device and would continue to use it.
+Some complaints included sleepiness during treatment and headaches afterward.

 Migraines can be debilitating.
 The FDA clearance of this device is another step towards relief, but it is just another tool in the tool belt of battling migraines.
 See your World Golf Village dentist for more details.